pantson/my-retropie/README.md

 Sometimes there are too many roms to choose something new to play.
 So Ive created 2 scripts that will create randoms roms for you.
 The first will create a copy of the the roms in the appropriate rom folder, the other will create a random collection of roms that you will be able to select from your Collections in EmulationStation.

+Both scripts can be enabled at the saem time if you want.

 ### random-roms.sh

 This script will copy random roms into the root of the emultor folder from the archive folder.